JanisGeise/buffet_oat15/README.md

 - the simulation setup is located in the directory `OAT15`
 - to execute the meshing run the `Allrun.pre`
-- to execute the simulation (including the meshing) run the `Allrun` script
+- to execute the simulation (including the meshing) run the `Allrun` script (executes the meshing as well)

 ## Visualization of the results